1,000mph? Ultimate supercar for the most audacious World Land Speed Record challenge ever

 Following delays that are commonplace in the speed-record game, the car turned its wheels in anger for the first time in October 2017.
 The somewhat unlikely setting was a runway at Cornwall Airport Newquay, a destination favoured by holidaymakers seeking the sunshine, surf and sandy beaches that this part of England is famous for.
-But it proved an ideal location for shake-down trials of the car that is surely the very last word in automotive oomph.
+But it proved an ideal location for shake-down trials of the car that was surely the last word in automotive oomph.

 Both photos on this page were taken by Quicksilver Corporate Club member David Isaac.
 David was one of many Quicksilver supporters who travelled to Newquay to be part of the 3,500-strong crowd that gathered to witness the test runs and cheer-on the Bloodhound team.

-Further developments are awaited with great interest.
 For more information visit www.bloodhoundlsr.com

 Images © David Isaac